TamMelPer/CV/README.md

 My ability to quickly spot errors in cost and sale prices resulted in my teams consistently having the lowest write-offs.
 Proofreading and editing brochures and personalised itineraries has sharpened this skill over the years.
 When writing code in pairing sessions and group projects I am often quick to spot when a comma has been missed, a method has been spelt incorrectly or an ‘end’ is in the wrong place saving frustration down the line.

 ### Flexible and Adaptable:
 The travel industry is a cyclical business where no two days are the same, and I have regularly had to pivot my priorities and strategies to  handle operational incidents like the bankruptcy of an airline, closing of a hotel, or a change in FCO advice.
 My flexibility and adaptability, along with my positive attitude to change, has seen me redeployed to support various different departments.
-Most recently I coordinated the repatriation of clients from India and Sri Lanka as borders started shutting down due to the pandemic and successfully brought all clients back to the UK within 48 hours.
+At the start of the pandemic, I coordinated the repatriation of clients from India and Sri Lanka as borders started shutting down due to the pandemic and successfully brought all clients back to the UK within 48 hours.

 ## About My Experience